Tinkerforge/doc/en/source/Kits/HardwareHacking/SmokeDetector_HardwareSetup.rst

 =============================

 Typically a smoke Detector is equipped with one or more LEDs that signal the state.
-The number and behaviour of the LEDs will depend on the used model.
+The number and behavior of the LEDs will depend on the used model.

 In this example we use an `ELRO FA20RF/2
 <http://www.elro.eu/en/products/cat/flamingo/security1/smoke-detectors/wireless-interconnectable-smoke-detectors>`__